east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Forms.md

 A suitable API is published by the `Escc.Schools.Website` project.

 **Multiple file uploads** should just use the 'File upload' field type multiple times.
 A native multiple file upload field type is [expected](https://github.com/PerplexInternetmarketing/Perplex-Umbraco-Forms/issues/2).

+## Printing form entries

+It can be useful to print form entries directly from the entries viewer.
+This doesn't work by default as the back-office is not designed for printing. `~\App_Plugins\Escc.EastSussexGovUK.Umbraco.Forms\back-office.css` hides elements that overlap the form data when printing.